missating/nodejs-todo/README.md

 # nodejs-todo

-A simple To Do List application built with Node.js and Express
+<h2> A simple To Do List application built with Node.js and Express</h2>

-<p> Nodejs application that let's you add a new task to be completed later.
-It can only post a new task into the
+<p> Nodejs application that let's you add and complete task on a single page, storing both new and completed task in a different array.
-the to do list for now.
 This appllication makes use of: </p>

 <ul>
 <li> EJS - A simple templating engine that lets you generate HTML markup with plain JS </li>